 The following are suggestions to help students and advisors know which level of a FL course the student should register for initially (students should compare their abilities with the descriptions below and sign up for the course that most closely matches their proficiency).
-Students must consult with a FL instructor in order to be placed into 2001 or above.
+Students should send an email to email@example.com to request an appointment for a placement interview and to obtain override authorization into the course.
 Note that, because courses are sequenced, it is a huge advantage to students to take a FL class their very first semester or as soon as possible.

 Note: You may place out of 1001, 1002, 1060, 2001, 2002, and/or 2060 courses and still get credit for them.
 If you have taken an offered language previously, you should attempt to take the course that best fits your current abilities—you do not need to and should not start in 1001, if you don’t need to.
 If you take a higher course and receive a C or better (must be a Georgia Southern course; cannot be an eCore or transfer course from another institution or AP/IB/CLEP credit), you may petition to get credit for the lower course(s) through Credit by Proficiency.
 For more information about the process click here and/or talk to Department of Foreign Languages staff for more information.